Introduction to the program:

 CASC staff are available for ongoing remote support following the initial evaluation.
 This includes support for generating funding paperwork, collecting data, and implementing the system both prior to and following purchase.
 If additional in-person support is needed, further visits can be scheduled in the Communication Aids and Systems Clinic.

-Additionally, each SGD company can provide ongoing operational and technical assistance for their unique product.
+Additionally, each Speech Generating Device (SGD) company can provide ongoing operational and technical assistance for their unique product.
 You will be provided with the contact information for your student’s SGD vendor during the evaluation.